 “By applying ideas from ecosystems, you can turn problems into solutions that are better both environmentally and commercially” – Michael Palwyn

-Making space for inventions inspired by nature means devoting time to not only creating ideas, but also developing them and, crucially, testing them.
+Making space for organic innovation means devoting time to not only creating ideas, but also developing them and, crucially, testing them.
 When a foraging honeybee comes back to the hive with new information, it’s not instantly acted upon by the whole colony.
 Different groups of foragers go out to test the new source at different times, with different levels of information.

 Biomimicry, or a sudden light bulb moment, may provide the spark, but it is up to the management to ensure the proper evaluation and testing of any product or process is carried out.
 Qmarkets’ collective intelligence products allows companies to discover, develop, and evaluate ideas from across the whole “hive”.
 The use-cases which can be tackled by this type of platform are far reaching, from continuous improvement, to new product development, to disruptive innovation.
-Qmarkets can also support companies launch crowdsourcing initiatives to tap into diverse sources of knowledge, as well as idea management solutions to help companies find more ‘eureka’ moments.
 Whatever the objective, when inspiration is taken from nature the results can be truly transformative.

 To quote Janine Benyus once more “We live in a competent universe, we are a part of a brilliant planet, and we are surrounded by genius”.
 The answers are around us and within our reach – we just need to think outside of our own ecosystem.

-To learn more about how Qmarkets can help you amplify inspiring innovation:
+To learn more about how Qmarkets can help you reinvent your business: